diogobaeder/up-headliner/README.md

     http://127.0.0.1:4355/nytimes/mostpopular/<interest_name>.json

- * This returns a list of articles, ordered by publication date for the given interest name
+ * This returns a list of articles, ordered by receipt time for the given interest name
  * A limit may be specified by a query parameter, "limit" that takes a number
  * The API will return no more than 100 articles